Classical, a capella, instrumental, choral, rock... whatever your music style, Trinity has opportunities for all tastes in music.

 Trinity College Music Theatre Society – produces the annual College musical, drawing cast and crew from the College community, and developing the talents of budding musicians, costume designers, lighting and set designers and builders

-Trinity Tiger Tones and the Candystripes.
+- Trinity Tiger Tones

 Trinity Tiger Tones

-The Trinity Tiger Tones is an extremely popular and accomplished all male a capella vocal group in the barbershop tradition.
+The Trinity Tiger Tones is a popular and accomplished all male a capella vocal group in the barbershop tradition.
 The Group was founded in 2006 and ever since, they have been singing, busking and showing off their dance moves at College functions such as Open Day and Community events, such as at BMW Edge Federation Square in support of I Ski for Tommy, and in concert at the University of Western Australia to support The Indigenous and Remote Eye Health Unit.
 With a widely varied repertoire ranging from traditional barbershop to modern pop numbers, the Group performs at gigs across Melbourne, Victoria and Australia.
 Check out their website or Facebook page for more information or for a real taste, have a look at some of their recent performances.

-Instrumental and choral groups
+Band, Instrumental and choral groups

 Performing during Formal Hall